 Watch more transformation stories from our other career-shifting students here.

 Our highly-skilled instructors, who are required to be actively practicing their tech expertise, also have something to say when it comes to teaching our students who are in their 40s.
 David Baker, lead instructor, for one, shares that he sees little to no difference when teaching younger or older students.
 “It’s always exciting and satisfying to assist in someone’s process of learning, and having someone in their 40s makes no difference in my eyes if they are committed, focused, ready, and eager to learn.
 If there is one difference that I’ve noticed, it’s that students who are more mature tend to be less hesitant when asking questions.”

 Yellow Tail Tech doesn’t stop in equipping you with the skills and training (internships) you need.
 We have a Career Success Coach as well to help you land your first actual, high-paying IT job.
 Our Career Success Coach, Rob Coble, shares that while ageism in the field is real, there’s really no difference between younger students from the older ones.
 “What counts most is the willingness and passion to do the work.
 Many students over their 40s already have the professional demeanor that IT employers are looking for.
 I have worked with many career-shifters in their 40s that work hard and commit to the same rules that apply to everyone, and have yet to see one fail as a career success coach.”

 Whether you’re in your 30s, 40s, or even 50s, you’re still relevant in this field.
-Book a 10-minute intro call with us and learn how Yellow Tail Tech can help you kick-start your thriving career in tech.
+Book a 10-minute intro call with our Enrollment Advisor and learn how Yellow Tail Tech can help you kick-start your thriving career in tech.